Making Sense Of The Pentatonic Scale – Diagonal Forms – Part One

 .

-Playing the two-string patterns in octaves moves the fretboard shape both horizontally and vertically (i.e. diagonally).
+Playing two-string patterns in octaves moves the fretboard shape both horizontally and vertically (i.e. diagonally).
 Two-string diagonal playing can help with visualization as the same pattern is simply moved to the octave of the starting pitch.

 .